Our Free Guide to Responsible Gambling and how to Gamble Responsibly

 Only betting what you can afford to lose sounds like a sensible mantra, but it can be too easy sometimes for emotions to run away and start betting beyond your means.
 It can help to set a budget of what, if you do lose it, can afford to do so and then stick to it.

 Another thing you should do, following on from the last point, is never chase your losses.
 A £20 losing bet can easily turn into £40 losses, then £60 losses if you try winning all your losses back.

 Recently BeGamblAware have been pushing a campaign, which you may have seen on TV, to ‘Avoid Bet Regret’.
 Here they are encouraging people to get into the habit to tap out of their betting app before placing a bet, so you can pause, reflect and have a second thought about placing that bet.

-If you are feeling down, upset or depressed then you should also avoid gambling.
-When you are in any of those mindsets you may make rash decisions and bet recklessly so make sure you have a clear and happy mind before you think about betting.
-That also applies to being under the influence of drink or drugs, if you are then you should avoid betting as you inhibitions could be lowered a great deal and again, could lead to you making some badly judge bets and mistakes.
+If you are feeling down, upset or depressed, then you should also avoid gambling.
+When you are in any of those mindsets, you may make rash decisions and bet recklessly, so make sure you have a clear and happy mind before you think about betting.
+That also applies to being under the influence of drink or drugs, if you are then you should avoid betting as your inhibitions could be lowered a great deal and again, could lead to you making some badly judge bets and mistakes.

 What to do if you think you have a gambling problem?

 Unfortunately, there are some people that gambling does become too much and turns into an addiction, which can lead to some serious problems.
 There is plenty of help there though if needed.
 Firstly, you can visit sites such as BeGambleAware.org where they have plenty of advice and tools to see if you indeed do have a gambling problem, and if so, how you can go about fixing it.
 At their website you will find a host of help and advice, including live chat, where you can speak to an advisor who can quickly go about getting you to the right place.